Homemade Corn Tortillas are so easy to make and once you try a batch, you’ll never buy them from the store again.

 - Water

-Masa harina is a gluten-free flour made from corn that is soaked in an alkaline agent and then processed into a fine flour.
-Cornmeal is different and even tastes different because it doesn’t get the same treatment with the alkaline.
+Masa harina is a gluten-free flour made from corn that is soaked in an alkaline agent and then processed into fine flour.
+Cornmeal is different and tastes different because it doesn’t get the same treatment as alkaline.
 So, be sure to use masa harina to make your tortillas.
 It’s also used to make tamales, too.

 Tools You’ll Need

 The key to making the best corn tortilla is using a cast-iron skillet.
-If you don’t have one, that’s okay but the taste and texture, when made in the cast iron skillet, is the best.
+If you don’t have one, thatโs okay, but the taste and texture, when made in the cast iron skillet, are the best.

-You can roll them out by hand with a rolling pin, but using a tortilla press makes it so much easier.
-Plus, you get perfectly round tortillas that are the proper thickness each time.
+You can roll them out with a rolling pin, but a tortilla press makes it much more manageable.
+Plus, you get perfectly round tortillas with the proper thickness each time.

-Whether you roll them out by hand or use a press you will also need parchment paper.
+Whether you roll them out by hand or use a press, you will also need parchment paper.
 This ensures the raw tortillas don’t stick.
-You can also use plastic wrap, but the parchment works really well for me.
+You can also use plastic wrap, but parchment works well for me.

 How to Make Homemade Corn Tortillas

 Turn dough onto a clean surface and knead until pliable and smooth.
-If the dough is too sticky, add more masa harina; if too dry, sprinkle with water.
+If the dough is too sticky, add more masa harina; if it is too dry, sprinkle it with water.
 Cover dough tightly with plastic wrap and allow to stand for 30 minutes.

 Divide dough into 15 equal-size balls.
-I use a cookie dough scooper and generously scoop – sometimes I get less than 15.
+I use a cookie dough scooper and generously scoop – sometimes, I get under 15.

-Use a press or roll out the dough out with a rolling pin.
-If you roll them out by hand, place the dough between to sheets of parchment.
+Use a press or roll out the dough with a rolling pin.
+If you roll them out by hand, place the dough between two sheets of parchment.
 If you use a press, line both sides with the parchment as I show in the photo here:

 Preheat a cast-iron skillet or skillet to medium-high.

-Immediately place the tortilla in preheated pan and allow to cook for approximately 30 seconds or until browned and slightly puffy.
+Immediately place the tortilla in a preheated pan and cook for approximately 30 seconds or until browned and slightly puffy.
 Turn it over to brown on the second side for approximately 30 seconds more and transfer to a clean towel.
 Repeat the process with each ball of dough.

-Keep the cooked ones covered with the towel.
-I just fold the towel in half and place them on one half and cover with the other.
+Keep the cooked ones covered with a towel.
+I just fold the towel in half place them on one half, and cover it with the other.
 This allows them to stay warm and moist until ready to serve.

 More Mexican Recipes to Try